nobuyamaguchi/nobuyamaguchi.github.io/index.md

 ### MBA Plus Project, Marketing Research Project
 * Analyzed the current market size and potential growth areas for machine vision technology
 * Recommended the 5 future areas to explore for Texas Instruments

+## Solo Projects
+### Data Visualization and Communication
+Created an activity dashboard using the data from summer 2018 to Feb 2020 to show my recovery progress from back injury.
+Showed distance, cadence, average HR and exercise hour from the data. ([link to repo](https://github.com/nobuyamaguchi/w209_project_1)